scoulomb/mail-sender/README.md

 ## Continuous delivery

-Every time a change is merged in master, a docker image is built on dockerhub
+Every time a change is merged in master, a docker image is built on dockerhub.
+We use a dockerhub build rule.
+Image is available here: https://hub.docker.com/r/scoulomb/mail-sender

 ## Tips